-- Support the transition between service providers (recognised limitation)
+- Support the transition between service providers (recognized limitation)

-Operational cost reduction by ~20% (e.g. call volume reduction for bill enquire)
+Operational cost reduction by ~20% (e.g. call volume reduction for bill inquire)

 - Regulatory contribution e.g. EU Energy Efficiency Directive, which targets a saving of 1.5% sold energy per household/year.

-“This project will generate real operational value for utilities through increased customer digital engagement and satisfaction, behavioural demand-side management, and customer adoption of efficient products and services.
+“This project will generate real operational value for utilities through increased customer digital engagement and satisfaction, behavioral demand-side management, and customer adoption of efficient products and services.
 We are very excited to be collaborating on this project with BEN Energy and the University of Bamberg.
-Together we are uniquely placed to successfully deliver the proposed work and address this recognised gap in the market.”
+Together we are uniquely placed to successfully deliver the proposed work and address this recognized gap in the market.”